Skip to content (Press enter)

 Which SMEs use the IFRS for SMEs Accounting Standard in the jurisdiction, and are they required or permitted to do so?

-All SMEs (as defined in the IFRS for SMEs Standard as issued by the Board) are permitted to use the IFRS for SMEs Standard.
+All SMEs (as defined in the IFRS for SMEs Accounting Standard as issued by the IASB) are permitted to use the IFRS for SMEs Accounting Standard.

 For those SMEs that are not required to use the IFRS for SMEs Accounting Standard, what other accounting framework do they use?

-All SMEs that do not use the IFRS for SMEs Standard are permitted to use either full IFRS Standards or Israeli GAAP as issued by the Israel Accounting Standards Board or US GAAP.
-(US GAAP is used mainly by companies in the high-tech industries).
+All SMEs are permitted to use full IFRS Accounting Standards, Israeli GAAP as issued by the Israel Accounting Standards Board, the IFRS for SMEs Accounting Standard or US GAAP (US GAAP is used mainly by companies in the high-tech industry).

 Other comments regarding use of the IFRS for SMEs Accounting Standard?

-The IFRS for SMEs Standard was adopted by the Israel Accounting Standards Board in Israel Accounting Standard No. 32 in July 2010, effective 1 January 2011.
-Israel Accounting Standard No. 32 allows companies that are not required to use IFRS Standards to apply the IFRS for SMEs Standard.
-The Israel Accounting Standards Board stated that due to differences in the measurement requirements between the IFRS for SMEs Standard and full IFRS Standards, the Israel Accounting Standards Board decided not to make the use of the IFRS for SMEs Standard mandatory at that time.
-However, the Israel Accounting Standards Board stated it intends to consider again the mandatory use of the IFRS for SMEs Standard after its first revision following the comprehensive review.
-That revision was completed in 2015 by the International Accounting Standards Board effective for years beginning 1 January 2017.
+The IFRS for SMEs Accounting Standard was adopted by the Israel Accounting Standards Board in Israel Accounting Standard no. 32 in July 2010, effective 1 January 2011.
+Israel Accounting Standard no. 32 allows companies that are not required to use IFRS Accounting Standards to apply the IFRS for SMEs Accounting Standard.
+The Israel Accounting Standards Board stated that due to differences in the measurement requirements between the IFRS for SMEs Accounting Standard and full IFRS Standards, it decided not to make the use of the IFRS for SMEs Accounting Standard mandatory.